Dylanabo/Dylanabo/README.md

 # 💫About Me :
 I am a French student in IT with a deep passion for development, whether it's software applications, web development, or automation scripts.
-I have a diverse skill set, proficient in various programming languages such as C, C++, Python, Rust, PHP, JavaScript, Java, Haskell, etc .. .
+I have a diverse skill set, proficient in various programming languages such as C, C++, Python, Rust, PHP, JavaScript, Java, Haskell, etc.. .
 I have a keen interest in exploring new technologies, be they old or cutting-edge, and I am always eager to learn.

 # 📊GitHub Stats :
 ![](https://github-readme-streak-stats.herokuapp.com/?user=Dylanabo&theme=dark&hide_border=false)<br/>